Joseph A. Maffia, CPA, CGMAPartner

 Before joining Janover LLC in 2004, Joe was Controller for Don King Productions during the Tyson years, and he held a number of audit and accounting positions with Paramount Pictures and its parent company, Gulf & Western.
 He received his Bachelor of Business Administration degree in Accounting from Iona College and, today, teaches advanced auditing in the graduate program at Hunter College.

-Joseph has served on the board of several not-for-profit organizations and currently serves on the Board of Directors and an Officer of the New York State Society of Certified Public Accountants, the Board of Directors and Audit Committee of the 34th Street partnership and Manhattan’s Community Board #5.
-Joe was recently elected to the Board of New Dramatists, whose mission is to provide playwrights with time, space, and resources in the company of gifted peers to create work, realize their artistic potential, and make a lasting contribution to the theatre.
-Joe was previously a Trustee of the Morris-Jumel Mansion Museum, Co-President of the Gertrude and Morrison Parker West Side Republican Club, Inc. and as Treasurer of The Alliance for New York State Arts Organizations and a board member of Arts Action New York.
+Joseph has served on the board of several not-for-profit organizations and currently serves on the Board of Directors of The New Dramatists and the 34th Street Partnership.
+He chairs the New Dramatists audit committee and serves on the 34th Street Partnership audit Committee.
+For the past five years he has served on Manhattan’s Community Board #5.
+Previously he was on the board and an Officer of the New York State Society of Certified Public Accountants.
+Joe was previously a Trustee of the Morris-Jumel Mansion Museum, President of the Gertrude and Morrison Parker West Side Republican Club, Inc. and Treasurer of The Alliance for New York State Arts Organizations and a board member of Arts Action New York.

-In his free time, Joe enjoys photography and politics.
+In his free time, Joe enjoys spending time with family and friends, photography, flying his drone, driving his Tesla, politics and economics.
 He has two grown daughters and lives in Manhattan with his wife and three Pomeranians.